oyuriroferr/App-Switch/README.md

 > [!NOTE]
 > For Download apps see if your internet is working.
 >
-> You don't need privilege mode to run your code
+> You don't need privilege mode to run our app.